flexflow/FlexFlow/README.md

 * `--export-strategy` or `--export`: path to export the best discovered strategy (default: None)
 * `--import-strategy` or `--import`: path to import a previous saved strategy (default: None)
 * `--enable-parameter-parallel`: allow FlexFlow to explore parameter parallelism for performance auto-tuning.
 (By default FlexFlow only considers data and model parallelism.)
-* `--enable-parameter-parallel`: allow FlexFlow to explore attribute parallelism for performance auto-tuning.
+* `--enable-attribute-parallel`: allow FlexFlow to explore attribute parallelism for performance auto-tuning.
 (By default FlexFlow only considers data and model parallelism.)
-For performance tuning related flags: see [performance autotuning](SEARCH.md).
+For performance tuning related flags: see [performance autotuning](https://flexflow.ai/search).

 ## Contributing
 Please let us know if you encounter any bugs or have any suggestions by [submitting an issue](https://github.com/flexflow/flexflow/issues).